United Nations Research Guide

 Sometimes documents cannot be found at the Diamond Law Library.
 Reference librarians can assist in determining whether documents are available in the law library.

 Often, documents of subsidiary bodies are internal documents, not official UN Documents, and thus not available at the Diamond Law Library.
 In this case, it is sometimes possible to contact the subsidiary organization directly to inquire about documents.
-Contact information for these organizations is available through the Official Web Site Locator for the United Nations System or using the handbooks and directories described in the "About the UN" section of this guide.
+Contact information for these organizations is available through the Directory of the United Nations System Organizations for the United Nations System or using the handbooks and directories described in the "About the UN" section of this guide.

 10 See the following guidelines from 1995 for more details: "Principles Governing United Nations Depository Libraries" and "Instructions for Depository Libraries Receiving United Nations Materials", both available at the UN Depository Libraries website.